adoptium/api.adoptium.net/CONTRIBUTING.md

 `./mvnw clean install -Padoptium`

-If you wish to view all of the Maven reporting about the project you run the following:
+If you wish to view all the Maven reporting about the project you run the following:

 `./mvnw clean install site -Padoptium`